Can Social Media Work for B2B?

 Why do we need social media?

-People use social media to connect, to network, to chat with their friends and family, to share their achievements and thoughts.
+People use social media to connect, network, chat with their friends and family, to share their achievements and thoughts.
 But their primary need is entertainment.
 With plenty of messengers and apps on their hands, it is very easy to dive into the world of images, photos and videos or share content with just one tap.

 Your prospects get bored